 edu-tainment program.
 He and his mates perform at schools, libraries, festivals

-and other venues throughout the eastern U.S. Since 2003 they have combined
+and other venues throughout the U.S. Since 2003 they have combined to present

-the University of Florida in 1994 with a journalism degree, Darren has also
+the University of Florida in 1994 with a journalism degree.
+He has worked

-worked as a newspaper journalist, freelance writer, freelance photographer
+as a newspaper journalist, freelance writer, freelance photographer and

-and athletic trainer.
-He encourages everyone, regardless of age, to pursue
+athletic trainer.
+He encourages everyone, regardless of age, to pursue their

 Darren is a native of

 South Africa.
 He lives with his wife, Sarah; son, Jack; and daughter, Ella,

 years of formal music training shaped and honed his skills as a musician,

 and set him up perfectly for playing the didgeridoo.
 He first heard the didg